 9:00 PM - The Drivers' Meeting.
 Each night a Drivers' Meeting is scheduled.
 At least one member of the crew must attend.
 After greetings from the local mayor and auto club president, the race organizers will review the day's events.
 The crews of service vehicles are often reminded that they are not to race their trucks.
 Trophies are given to the top three finishers in each class and overall.
 The results of the day and the overall results should be handed out.
 However, sometimes the entire results and starting order are not available until the next morning.
 Any changes in the schedule or advisories about the next day's route will be made.
 A traditional Mexican meal or snack is usually served.

 In some cities the Driver's Meeting is accompanied by a Mexican fiesta or banquet with traditional singing, dancing, and other forms of entertainment.
 After the race is over, a formal awards banquet is held, usually starting around 10 PM.

-The Pan Am's organizers schedule the speed runs over good, two-lane mountain highways.
+The Pan-Am's organizers schedule the speed runs over good, two-lane mountain highways.
 No dirt, no gravel roads.
 Most of the road surfaces are good to excellent, but road surface will vary because of water damage, rock slides, and other natural changes.
 If the road becomes unsafe, the speed section may be canceled.
 Heavy rain usually results in the cancellation of a speed stage.
 Safety is more important than racing in these conditions.
-Track cars, slick tires, and tight suspensions are not recommended for racing in the rain.
+Track cars, slick tires, and tight suspensions are not recommended for open-route racing, especially in the rain.

 Please note that the above is not an official announcement by the organizers of he Chi-X or La Carrera Panamericana.
 It is intended as a rough guide to those interested in participating.